 - Shorter-term annuity.

-If you consider withdrawing more than the penalty-free amount, understand how an MVA could impact your decision.
-You can request a quote from us to get specific information about how an MVA would affect your situation.
+If you consider withdrawing more than penalty-free, understand how an MVA could impact your decision.
+You can request a quote from us for specific information about how an MVA would affect your situation.
 We hope this guide has helped explain surrender charges and MVAs.
 If you have any questions, please do not hesitate to contact us.

 Request A Quote